- TAG : Egypt Luxury Tours

-This afternoon, visit the Egyptian Museum of Antiquities, where the treasures of Tutankhamun — and artifacts dating back to 4000 BC — reveal Egypt&rsquo's artistic and architectural heritage.
-View the Mummy Room, housing the remains of many kings and queens of Ancient Egypt, including Ramses II, Egypt&rsquo's longest-ruling pharaoh.
+This afternoon, visit the Egyptian Museum of Antiquities, where the treasures of Tutankhamun and artifacts dating back to 4000 BC reveal Egypt's artistic and architectural heritage.
+View the Mummy Room, housing the remains of many kings and queens of Ancient Egypt, including Ramses II, Egypt's longest-ruling pharaoh.

-Embark on your cruise for a Journey to the magnificent Temple of Karnak.
-Walk through the Great Hypostyle Hall, its massive, expertly aligned columns are a sight to behold.
+Embark on your Egypt Nile Cruise and journey to the magnificent Temple of Karnak.
+Walk through the Great Hypostyle Hall.
+Its massive, expertly aligned columns are a sight to behold.
 After lunch, tour the Valley of the Kings, where over 60 magnificent tombs from the pharaohs of the New Kingdom are carved into the desert rock.
-Explore the Temple of Hatshepsut, ancient Egypt&rsquo's first female pharaoh.
+Explore the Temple of Hatshepsut, ancient Egypt's first female pharaoh.
 You may also visit the Valley of the Queens (Biban el-Harim).

-Continue cruising to Edfu to the Temple of Horus, the falcon-headed god.
-Built-in 230 BC by Ptolemy III, this stunningly preserved structure reveals what temple worship in Ancient Egypt was like.
+Continue cruising to Edfu to the Temple of Horus in Aswan day tours, the falcon-headed god.
+Built in 230 BC by Ptolemy III, this stunningly preserved structure reveals what temple worship in Ancient Egypt was like.
 Disembark at Kom Ombo (“ the hill of gold”) to visit the Greco-Roman temple dedicated to Haroeris (the sun god) and Sobek (the crocodile god).
 Crocodiles were once based on this stretch of Nile shore; several of their mummies are now on display.

-This morning, cruise to Aswan and board a motorized boat for a short ride to Philae Temple on the island of Agilika, moved here and painstakingly reconstructed to avoid flooding when Aswan&rsquo's High Dam was built.
-Continue sightseeing at the famous granite quarries, site of the enormous Unfinished Obelisk — a monolith illustrating the extraordinary skills of Egypt&rsquo's stonemasons.
+This morning, cruise to Aswan and board a motorized boat for a short ride to Philae Temple on the island of Agilika, painstakingly relocated and reconstructed to avoid flooding when Aswan's High Dam was built.
+Continue sightseeing at the famous granite quarries, the site of the enormous Unfinished Obelisk a monolith illustrating the extraordinary skills of Egypt's stonemasons.
 End the day sailing around the Aswan islands in a felucca, a small sailboat (weather permitting).

 |Number of persons||1- person||2-4 person||5-8 person||9-16 person|